jahan-paisley/zoe/README.md

 ## Why python?

-Python is the de-facto language for glueing things things together in a lot of industries.
+Python is the de-facto language for glueing things together in a lot of industries.
 It's easy to learn and get productive in no time.

 ## How to start using Zoe?